abapGit/docs.abapgit.org/src/user-guide/reference/folders-filenames.md

 `Namespace { namespace } does not exist.
 Pull it first (or create it in transaction SE03)`

 If repository objects are based on a namespace, the namespace must be created first before other objects can be pulled.
-Either pull *only* the namespace, or create the namespace in transaction `SE03` manually.
+Either pull *only* the namespace or create the namespace in transaction `SE03` manually.

 `Namespace { namespace } is not modifiable.
 Check it in transaction SE03`